mdx-editor/editor/docs/customizing-toolbar.md

 A toolbar button that allows the user to insert an image from a URL.
 For the button to work, you need to have the `imagePlugin` plugin enabled.

-### `InsertSandpack`

-A dropdown button that allows the user to insert a live code block into the editor.
-The dropdown offers a list of presets that are defined in the Sandpack plugin config.
-For this to work, you need to have the `sandpackPlugin` installed.

 ### `InsertTable`

 A toolbar button that allows the user to insert a table.
 For this button to work, you need to have the `tablePlugin` plugin enabled.